IT50/book/en/Data.md

 |     255 |     `11111111` |
 |     256 | `1` `00000000` |

 Note where the binary number bumps to the 7th and 9th place.
 Because there are so many advantages to keep the length of data the same, we want to use all the 2⁸ = 256 possible values in an 8-bit piece of data.
-We have to use this combination of all zeroes in order to use all of the 256 combinations.
+We have to use this combination of all zeros in order to use all of the 256 combinations.

 ## Units